vercel/modelfusion/docs/tutorial/recipes/information-extraction.md

       temperature: 0, // remove randomness as much as possible
       maxTokens: 200, // only a few tokens needed for the response }),
-    new OpenAIChatSingleFunctionPrompt({
-      messages: [
-        OpenAIChatMessage.system(
-          [
-            "Extract the name and the population of the city.",
-            // escape hatch to limit extractions to city information:
-            "The text might not be about a city.",
-            "If it is not, set city to null.", ].join("\n")
-        ),
-        OpenAIChatMessage.user(text),
-      ],
-      fn: {
+    {
       name: "storeCity",
       description: "Save information about the city",
       // structure supports escape hatch:
-        parameters: z.object({
+      schema: z.object({
         city: z
           .object({
             name: z.string().describe("name of the city"),
             population: z.number().describe("population of the city"),
           })
           .nullable()
           .describe("information about the city"),
       }),
     },
-    })
+    OpenAIChatFunctionPrompt.forSchemaCurried([
+      OpenAIChatMessage.system(
+        [
+          "Extract the name and the population of the city.",
+          // escape hatch to limit extractions to city information:
+          "The text might not be about a city.",
+          "If it is not, set city to null.", ].join("\n")
+      ),
+      OpenAIChatMessage.user(text),
+    ])
   );

 const extractedInformation1 = await extractNameAndPopulation(